Ankhon Mein Tum Ho

-Ankhon Mein Tum Ho is a 1997 Indian Hindi-language romantic drama thriller film, directed by Ashim Samanta and produced by Shakti Samanta.
+Ankhon Mein Tum Ho (transl.
+You reside in my eyes.) is a 1997 Indian Hindi-language romantic drama-thriller film directed by Ashim Samanta and produced by Shakti Samanta.
 It was simultaneously shot in Bengali as Achena Atithi.
 The film stars Sharad Kapoor, Suman Ranganathan and Rohit Roy in lead roles.
 The film revolves around the frustrated love story of Prem Kapoor (Rohit Roy) and Pooja (Suman Ranganathan), because she is destined to kill her beau according to the stars.

 The film is today best remembered as Ashok Kumar's last film.

 Plot

-This story is about Prem, Pooja, Pratap and Ranjit.
+This story is about Prem, Pooja, Pratap, and Ranjit.
 Prem loves Pooja very much and wants to marry her.
-But Prem's family astrologer says that if Pooja marries Prem, then Prem would meet with an untimely death.
+But Prem's family astrologer says that if Pooja marries Prem, then Prem will meet with an untimely death.
 Prem's grandfather does not support the marriage.
 He tells Pooja everything and orders her to leave Prem forever.
 Pooja leaves Prem and marries Pratap.
-Pratap is a famous businessman and he loves Pooja very much.
-Ranima, Pratap's mother is a patient of cardiac problems and dotes on Pooja.
-During their honeymoon in Switzerland Pratap dies in an accident.
+Pratap is a famous businessman, and he loves Pooja very much.
+Ranima, Pratap's mother, has cardiac problems and dotes on Pooja.
+During their honeymoon in Switzerland, Pratap dies in an accident.
 Pooja doesn't reveal the news to Ranima.
-One day during Durga Pooja, Pooja suddenly sees Pratap who in reality is an imposter - Ranjit.
-Ranjit kills Ranima and when Pooja sees the incident she shoots at Ranjit, but unfortunately the bullet goes into Mamababu's chest and he succumbs.
+One day during Durga Pooja, Pooja suddenly sees Pratap, who in reality is an imposter - Ranjit.
+Ranjit kills Ranima, and when Pooja sees the incident, she shoots at Ranjit, but unfortunately, the bullet goes into Mamababu's chest, and he succumbs.
 Ranjit calls the police and tells them that Pooja has killed Ranima and Mamababu.
 The police arrest Pooja.
-Prem fights the case for Pooja and in court Prem proves that Ranjit is the murderer.
-Then police arrest Ranjit while Prem and Pooja ring the wedding bells.
+Prem fights the case for Pooja, and in court, Prem proves that Ranjit is the murderer.
+Then the police arrest Ranjit while Prem and Pooja ring the wedding bells.